dmwm/DAS/doc/sphinx/das_operations.rst

 They are located at $DAS_ROOT/bin.

 - das_cacheclient is a CLI interface to DAS, it sends request to DAS cache server;
-- das_cacheserver is a DAS cache server init script;
+- das_server is a DAS server init script;
 - das_cli is DAS stand-along CLI tool, it doesn't require neither cache or web DAS servers;
 - das_code_quality.sh is a bash script to check DAS code quality.
 It is based on pylint tool, see [PYLINT]_.
 - das_config is a tool to create DAS configuration file;
-- das_docserver is DAS documentation server init script;
 - das_map is a tool to create DAS maps;
 - das_mapreduce is a tool to create map/reduce function for DAS;
-- das_web is a DAS web server init script.